Sinoy Joseph

 Sinoy Joseph (born 31 July 1981) is an Indian film sound mixer and sound designer.
 He won the 60th National Film Awards for the best Re-recordist of the Final Mixed Track for the film Gangs of Wasseypur.
-He also won the best sound mixing at the 49th Kerala State Film Awards for the Film Carbon.
-He has worked on more than 350 feature films in almost 20 languages, which includes English, Hindi, Malayalam, Tamil and Marathi cinemas.
+He also won the best sound mixing at the 49th Kerala State Film Awards for the film Carbon.
+He has worked on more than 350 feature films in almost 20 languages, which includes English, Hindi, Malayalam, Tamil and Marathi cinema.

 Early life

-Joseph was born into a middle-class family in Kudavechoor near Vaikom in Kottayam, Kerala.
+Sinoy Joseph was born into a middle-class family in Kudavechoor near Vaikom in Kottayam, Kerala.
 He was the youngest of four children.
 His father worked as a school teacher at St. Michael's HSS, Kudavechoor.
 Sinoy did his schooling in the same school.
-Apart from his studies, Sinoy was active in other extracurricular activities which included painting, singing and, dancing.
-He was conferred with the Kalaprathibha in the Kerala Sub-District Youth Festival for three years.
-He went to St. Xaviers College, Kothavara Vaikom to pursue his pre-degree.
+Apart from his studies, Sinoy was active in other extra-curricular activities which included painting, singing and, dancing.
+He was conferred with the Kalaprathibha in the Kerala sub-district Youth Festival for three years.
+He went to St. Xavier's College, Kothavara, Vaikom, to pursue his pre-degree.
 He earned a bachelor's degree in Electronics and Computer Hardware from Mahatma Gandhi University, Kerala.

 Career

 Sinoy moved to Mumbai in 2005.
 He started his career as a recordist in Quality Cine Labs, Mumbai.
-After a few months of working he got an opportunity to work as Assistant Re-Recording Mixer under Pramod Thomas and Deepan Chatterji.
-He became an independent Re-Recording Sound Mixer in the year of 2008.
-Within three years, he became widely recognized in the Bollywood film industry as a Sound Re-recordist in the Indian film industry.
-He won the 60th National Film Awards for the best Re-recordist of the Final Mixed Track for the film Gangs of Wasseypur in 2012.
+After a few months of working he got an opportunity to work as assistant re-recording mixer under Pramod Thomas and Deepan Chatterjee.
+He became an independent re-recording sound mixer in the year of 2008.
+Within three years, he became widely recognized in Bollywood as a sound re-recordist in the Indian film industry.
+He won the 60th National Film Awards for the best re-recordist of the final mixed track for the film Gangs of Wasseypur in 2012.
 He has worked on more than 350 feature films in almost 20 languages in a span of 10 years of his career till date.
 His major works include English Vinglish, Piku, Pink, Nanban, Lai Bhaari, Rajkahini, Masaan, Sairat, Trapped, Carbon, October, and Neerali.